Affiliate links on Android Authority may earn us a commission. Learn more.

 There is another way to do a hanging indent in Google Docs.
-It takes a little bit longer, but it is still pretty easy.
+It takes a bit longer, but it is still relatively simple.

 Highlight the text you wish to do a hanging indent for, then click Format.
 Hover your cursor over Align & indent, then click Indentation options.

-Select Hanging from the dropdown menu.
-In the field on the right, enter the value for how far over to the right you want the hanging indent to be.
+From the options that appear, select Hanging.
+In the field to the right, enter the value for how far right you want the hanging indent to be.
 In this instance, we are setting it to 0.5 inches.
-Click the blue Apply button at the bottom when finished.
+Click Apply at the bottom when finished.